Systems strengthening for better HIV /TB Patient Outcomes

 Funding Cycle: October 2012 to September 2017

-Kheth’Impilo supported DOH with activities focused on building health systems related to the Prevention, Care and Treatment of HIV/AIDS and TB.
+KI supported DOH with activities focused on building health systems related to the Prevention, Care &Treatment of HIV/AIDS and TB.

-The strategies utilized continue to be, but not limited to, the strengthening of:
+The strategies utilized continued to be but not limited to the strengthening of: